How to find the best facilities management software to streamline your building’s management and maintenance facility processes.

 Can it be aligned with an asset management tool that works with IoT-enabled devices, such as GPS trackers and smart heating systems, to provide real-time data in order to prolong the usability of equipment?

 Is it a web-based/cloud-based solution that allows all maintenance personnel to access specific data from anywhere, at any time, via a mobile device?

-Is it easy-to-use?
+Is the software easy-to-use?

+It’s then time to get approval from the decision-makers.
 Here’re some key points to keep in mind when making your case to an executive management team:

 Refer to how this tool will aim to serve the company’s best interest

-Include plenty of numbers and figures in your presentation, such as ROI calculations
+Include plenty of numbers and figures in your presentation, such as ROI calculations and KPIs

 Present a detailed plan and timescale for deployment and full integration

 Highlight any risks that may appear during integration